What Are the Best Rotator Cuff Exercises?

 Anatomically, the rotator cuff mistakenly called the “rotary cuff” or the “rotator cup” is comprised of four main muscles which surround the head of the humerus, or upper arm bone.

 Those muscles are the supraspinatus, infraspinatus, teres minor, and subscapularis.

 Interestingly, the shoulder joint itself is referred to as a ball-and-socket joint, however, it is not truly a complete ball-and-socket as once thought.
 The best example of a true ball-and-socket joint is of course the hip, which has a deep cup that fits the entire head of the femur.

-The shoulder, on the other hand, does not receive the entire head of the humerus, and sacrifices stability for to be being more mobile.
+The shoulder, on the other hand, does not receive the entire head of the humerus and sacrifices stability to be being more mobile.

 These analogies are much more specific to the exact structure and function of the shoulder joint and its surrounding muscular function.

 Purpose of Rotator Cuff

 The major purpose of the rotator cuff is to help move the shoulder in all directions and provide stability to the humeral head.
 What is critical to understand is that both the rotator cuff and its surrounding scapular stabilizing muscle allow movement and stability on every plane.

 Now, we cannot begin to talk about the rotator cuff without directing attention to the strength of the scapular muscles.
 These muscles provide the girdle or foundation for shoulder movement.